SKAHP/One-Engi/holeman.md

 JOHNSON: Willard Edwards.

-HOLEMAN: Willard Edwards.
-He had written a long horrors' dream about the end of the New Deal.
-Truman's defeat meant the end of 30 years of rule.
-Then, of course, they had to change it.
+HOLEMAN: **Willard Edwards**.
+He had written a long horrors' dream about the end of the New Deal. **Truman's defeat meant the end of 30 years of rule.** Then, of course, they had to change it.
 So what he did was he sent them a new lead, "If he had been beaten it would have meant the end of 30 years."
 They left it all standing, see?

-JOHNSON: How about the New YorkDaily News?
+JOHNSON: How about the New York Daily News?
 Did it run a headline at that time?

 HOLEMAN: No, no, we didn't.
-See, theTribunegets a bad rap on that because they were stuck with a very slow printing process during a printer's strike.
+See, the Tribune gets a bad rap on that because they were stuck with a very slow printing process during a printer's strike.
 They had to cook this thing up ahead of time, like six or seven hours.
 They were using varitype instead of hot lead.
 Our paper was printing the news as it came along, so we never got trapped.

 JOHNSON: So you're saying that's why theTribuneran a premature headline, the varitype?